Haivision/srt/logging/ofmt.md

 sout << "Value: " << v << " (" << fmt(v, fmtc().hex().width(2).fillzero()) << ")\n";
 ```

-NOTE 1: You can use the `fmt` function also directly with ostream-based
+NOTE 1: It is possible to use `fmt` directly with standard streams, without
-objects, you just need to include `"ofmt_iostream.h"` and note that the stream
+the `ofmt_refs` wrapper (you need to include `"ofmt_iostream.h"` header), but
-wrapper classes (ofmt_bufs and ofmt_refs) always pass string values
+these stream wrapper classes (`ofmt_bufs` and `ofmt_refs`) keep settings always
-directly (bypassing the formatting facility).
-If you use ostream directly, you
-can force this bypassing by using `fmt_rawstr()` for strings every time.
+default, and therefore for any string value (raw string, `std::string` and
+internal string view type) writes them directly to the stream, bypassing any
+formatting.
+This bypassing can be also forced by `fmt_rawstr()`.

 NOTE 2: When passing a string literal, consider using `"Value"_SV` (C++11 only)
 or `OFMT_SV("Value")`.
 Unfortunately C++ doesn't distinguish between `"Value"`